• Skip to primary navigation

 %Bhapa Doi Debjanir Rannaghar

 Bhapa Doi is a Bengali dessert where the curd/ yogurt is creamed and then mixed with condensed milk and sweetener if needed.
 The mixture is then steamed.
 The word Bhapa stands for steamed.
 You can use an oven and steam the doi in a water bath; else you can use a pressure cooker to steam the doi; you can use a normal pot to steam the yogurt and you can even use a microwave to steam.
 You must not use any utensil which may absorb moisture such as an earthen pot to make this.
-As excess absorption may lead to dry bhapa doi.
+Excess absorption may lead to dry bhapa doi.

 %Bengali Bhapa Doi